-Some malfunction problems facing an electronic product can include turn-on failure, connectivity issues or display issues.
-Depending on the products complexity, rework of hardware or software may be required to help in correcting the problem.
+Some malfunction problems facing an electronic product can include turn-on failure, connectivity issues, or display issues.
+Depending on the product’s complexity, the rework of hardware or software may be required to help in correcting the problem.

-The industrial components refer to a broad term which can comprise of conduit piping, wind turbines, fabricated steel, maritime equipment, gas valves and other materials or machinery which have been designed to be used for industrial purposes.
+The industrial components refer to a broad term that can comprise conduit piping, wind turbines, fabricated steel, maritime equipment, gas valves, and other materials or machinery which have been designed to be used for industrial purposes.

 Here are some of the common defects that can occur in industrial products:

 - Minor defect: Surface imperfections